one-love/api/README.md

 ### Contributing

 If you are intresting in contributing to this project, be sure to visit the [contributing page](https://github.com/one-love/one-love/doc/contributing.md).
-For easier development, take a look at [One Love Vagrant repository](https://github.com/one-love/vagrant-one-love).
+For easier development, take a look at the [main One Love repository](https://github.com/one-love/one-love).

 ### Usage
 To get a login token: